drupalhunter/memrev/README.md

 Doing the first without doing the second will actually result in *slower* code than you'd get by disabling vector instructions altogether, so be careful!

+If you want to build the tests, you need to do the following:

+*   Extract the [gtest](http://code.google.com/p/googletest/) source tree into a subdirectory of the memrev source tree named `gtest`.
+*   Pass `-DMEMREV_BUILD_TESTS=ON` to CMake.

 Using
 -----